mateuszdorobek/python3.info/database/sqlite3/sqlite3-adapter.rst

 * An adapter for datetime.date objects to strings in ISO 8601 format.
 * An adapter for datetime.datetime objects to strings in ISO 8601 format.
-* A converter for declared “date” types to datetime.date objects.
+* A converter for declared "date" types to datetime.date objects.
-* A converter for declared “timestamp” types to datetime.datetime objects.
+* A converter for declared "timestamp" types to datetime.datetime objects.
 Fractional parts will be truncated to 6 digits (microsecond precision).

 The default "timestamp" converter ignores UTC offsets in the database and always returns a naive datetime.datetime object.
 To preserve UTC